kubb-labs/kubb/docs/getting-started/configure.md

 ```

 #### output.barrelType
-Define what needs to exported, here you can also disable the export of barrel files.
+Specify how `index.ts` files should be created.
+You can also disable the generation of barrel files here.
+While each plugin has its own `barrelType` option, this setting controls the creation of the root barrel file, such as` src/gen/index.ts`.

 |           |                             |
 |----------:|:----------------------------|